Back To Top

 Stick vacuum cleaners, on the other hand, are convenient for quickly cleaning around the house because of their often compact and lightweight build.
 However, they tend to have smaller dustbin capacities and may deliver less suction power than their upright counterparts.
 On top of these factors, there are plenty of other nuances to consider, which we cover in more detail in our stick vacuum vs upright vacuum explainer.

 Cylinder vacuum cleaners are usually smaller and lighter, so they pack away better.
 The power cable is typically stored neatly inside, and hopefully, there's onboard storage for tools.
-But, they might not have a motorised brush head and its capacity may be smaller, so they might not suit every home.
+But, they might not have a motorised brush head and their capacity may be smaller, so they might not suit every home.

 It’s essential that you weigh up your needs and decide which type of vacuum is right for you and your home, but you also need to consider if you want a corded or cordless vacuum and whether you want a bagless or bagged vacuum cleaner.
 They all come with their perks and downsides, so proper research is key.